Charlie "Chopper" Gilmore

 Freedom Fighter Award

-Charlie grew up on a grain and livestock farm in Northwest Iowa, where he learned about life and freedom.
+Charlie grew up on a grain and livestock farm in Northwest Iowa, where he developed a deep appreciation for life and freedom.
 His passion for motorcycles ignited in the early 1960s when he, his brother Slider (a Sturgis Hall of Fame member), and Tator (a twin-engine drag racing champion) got their first Harleys.
-For over 60 years, Charlie has ridden countless miles, including trips to Europe, Alaska, and annual trips to the Sturgis Rally.
+Over the past 60 years, Charlie has ridden countless miles across the U.S., Europe, Alaska, and to the Sturgis Rally every year.

-A graduate of South Dakota State University with a degree in Agriculture and a U.S. Army veteran, Charlie served as a combat platoon leader with the 101st Airborne in Vietnam.
-While at Fort Benning, he honed his skills repairing and restoring Harleys, a passion fully supported by his wife, Toni.
+A graduate of South Dakota State University with a degree in Agriculture, Charlie is also a U.S. Army veteran.
+He served as a combat platoon leader with the 101st Airborne in Vietnam.
+While stationed at Fort Benning, he began honing his skills in repairing and restoring Harleys—a passion fully supported by his wife, Toni.

-Charlie’s achievements include the MRF’s prestigious John "Farmer" Eggers Award (2010) and the NCOM Silver Spoke Award (2022).
-A founding member of ABATE of Iowa's District 8 and an ordained minister and a former National Chaplain for the Sons of Silence.
-Charlie is a fixture at motorcycle conventions and a dedicated advocate for motorcyclists' rights.
-His "Price of Freedom" presentation is legendary within the movement.
+Charlie is a founding member of ABATE of Iowa’s District 8, an ordained minister, and a former National Chaplain for the Sons of Silence.
+He is a familiar face at motorcycle conventions and a tireless advocate for motorcyclists’ rights.
+His powerful “Price of Freedom” presentation is legendary within the community.